Tsugumi Ohba

-Tsugumi Ohba (大場 つぐみ, Ōba Tsugumi) is the pen name of a Japanese manga writer, best known for authoring the Death Note manga series with illustrator Takeshi Obata from 2003 to 2006, which has 30 million collected volumes in circulation.
+Tsugumi Ohba (大場 つぐみ, Ōba Tsugumi) is the pen name of a Japanese manga writer.
+He is best known for authoring the Death Note manga series with illustrator Takeshi Obata from 2003 to 2006, which has 30 million collected volumes in circulation.
 The duo's second series, Bakuman (2008–2012), was also successful with 15 million in circulation.
 In 2014, Ohba collaborated with My Little Monster creator Robico for the one-shot "Skip!
 Yamada-kun".
 Another series with Obata, Platinum End, was serialized in the monthly Jump SQ from November 4, 2015, to January 4, 2021.

 Identity

 Ohba's real identity is a closely guarded secret.
-Ohba said they never thought of becoming a manga creator, expecting the Death Note pilot to be passed on by Weekly Shōnen Jump.
-They have since cited Shotaro Ishinomori, Fujiko Fujio, and Fujio Akatsuka as manga creators by whom they are heavily inspired.
-Despite being an author, Ohba does not read much, instead they watch a lot of movies, being especially fond of those by Akira Kurosawa and Charlie Chaplin.
-They cited comedy as their favorite genre, and prefer Japanese films to American ones.
-The author described themselves as a "clean freak" and usually cleans once a day.
-Ohba is fond of art lithographs, collects teacups, and develops manga plots while holding their knees on a chair, the last being similar to a habit of L, one of the main characters of Death Note.
+Ohba said he never thought of becoming a manga creator, expecting the Death Note pilot to be passed on by Weekly Shōnen Jump.
+He has since cited Shotaro Ishinomori, Fujiko Fujio, and Fujio Akatsuka as manga creators he is heavily inspired by.
+Despite being an author, Ohba does not read much, instead he watches a lot of movies, being especially fond of those by Akira Kurosawa and Charlie Chaplin.
+He cited comedy as his favorite genre, and prefer Japanese films to American ones.
+The author described himself as a "clean freak" and usually cleans once a day.
+Ohba is fond of art lithographs, collects teacups, and develops manga plots while holding his knees on a chair, the last being similar to a habit of L, one of the main characters of Death Note.

 There is speculation that Tsugumi Ohba is a pen name of manga artist Hiroshi Gamo, notably by Toshio Okada.
 Among other supposed hidden clues in Ohba's works, supporters of the theory point out that in Bakuman the main character's uncle was a one-hit wonder manga artist who worked on a gag superhero manga, similar to Gamo and Tottemo!
 Luckyman, and also that the storyboards drawn by Ohba resemble Tottemo!
 Luckyman in style.